thephpleague/booboo/instantiation.md

 #Instantiating BooBoo

-The main object that you need to instantiate is Savage\BooBoo\Runner.
+The main object that you need to instantiate is League\BooBoo\Runner.
 This object takes care of setting the error handler, as well as handling errors and exceptions.
 It takes optional arguments during construction for handlers and formatters.